gergoerdi/clash-flappysquare/README.md

   * `nexys-a7-50t.f4pga`: Digilent Nexys A7-50T (Artix-7)
   * `basys-3`: Digilent Basys 3 (Artix-7)

+* Yosys open source toolchain
+  * `ulx3s-45f` and `ulx3s-85f`: Radiona ULX3S (ECP5)

-Bitfile can be built with e.g. `./mk papilio-pro/bitfile`.
-For some targets, a rule to upload the resulting bitfile is also included, e.g. `./mk arrow-deca/upload`.
+Bitfile can be built with e.g. `./mk ulx3s-85f:bitfile`.
+For some targets, a rule to upload the resulting bitfile is also included, e.g. `./mk ulx3s-85f:upload`.

-Adding support for other Intel, Xilinx, or F4PGA based FPGA dev boards is very straightforward with the included Shake rules, as long as they have VGA output and at least one input pushbutton.
+Adding support for other FPGA dev boards that use the above toolchains is very straightforward with the included Shake rules, as long as they have VGA output and at least one input pushbutton.